 As mentioned above, the ALRC organises and conducts inquiries into specific areas of law.
 These inquiries are called references because they are referred to the ALRC by the Federal attorney-general.
 Like other inquiries, they are instructed and guided by terms of reference.
 These terms of reference provide some quite specific guidelines about which laws and legal aspects.
 Some of the recent references carried out by the ALRC include:

 - An inquiry into issues concerning violence against women and children.

 - An inquiry into issues relating to secrecy and confidentiality, particularly with regard to Commonwealth information.

 - An inquiry into Royal Commissions, their powers and effectiveness, and the need for alternative forms of inquiry.

-Because the ALRC is a Commonwealth body it is mainly concerned with Commonwealth or Federal law, however its references may inquire into areas where there is crossover or a relationship between Federal and State laws.
-ALRC reports may even suggest changes and improvements to State laws, though the States are under no obligation to accept or act on these recommendations.
+Because the ALRC is a Commonwealth body, it is mainly concerned with Commonwealth or Federal law.
+Nevertheless, its references sometimes investigate areas where there is a crossover or relationship between Federal and State laws.
+ALRC reports may even suggest changes and improvements to State laws, though relevant States are under no obligation to accept or act on these recommendations.